SimonSubokLee/ston-docs-son/admin/bypass.rst

    </Vhost>

 -  ``<PortBypass>``
-   Bypasses all packets from a designated port to the same port of the origin server.
-   The ``Dest`` property will configure the origin server port.
+   Bypasses all packets from the designated port to the same port on the origin server.
+The ``Dest`` property configures the destination port on the origin server.

-For example,if you are bypassing a 443 port, the result is similar to establishing a direct SSL connection between the client and the origin server.
-The port that is being bypassed can never have a redundant setting.
+For example, bypassing port 443 will have an effect similar to creating a direct SSL connection with the origin server.
+Ports being bypassed can never have multiple redundant settings.

 .. note::

-   Structurally, a port bypass is handled in a TCP Layer that is lower than the HTTP.
-   The reason for configuring a port bypass under a specific virtual host is to use the virtual host as a subject when collecting a statistics.
+   Structurally, port bypasses take place in the TCP, a layer beneath HTTP.
+The reason for setting up a port bypass under a specific virtual host is that the virtual host is needed to collect statistics.